Jason920819/DSP_final_project/README.md

 Applications of the GrabCut Algorithm in Background Removal and Image Blending
 -------------------------------------------------------------------------------------------------
 **How to use the code?**
+1. Download and unzip all the files and folders
-1. Open up and run "implementation.py".
+2. Open up and run "implementation.py".
-2. After running "implemetation.py", you will get the segmented picture automatically stored in ./result
+3. After running "implemetation.py", you will get the segmented picture automatically stored in ./result
-3. Open up and run "New_background_function.py" to put the picture on new background you choose.
+4. Open up and run "New_background_function.py" to put the picture on new background you choose.
 -------------------------------------------------------------------------------------------------
 **Meaning of each folder and files**